Treatment of High-Risk Neuroblastoma

 The following are examples of national and/or institutional clinical trials that are currently being conducted.
 Information about ongoing clinical trials is available from the NCI Web site.

-- COG-ANBL09P1 (Induction Therapy Including 131I-MIBG and Chemotherapy in Treating Patients With Newly Diagnosed High-Risk Neuroblastoma Undergoing SCT, Radiation Therapy, and Maintenance Therapy With Isotretinoin ): This limited-participation pilot study for children with newly diagnosed high-risk neuroblastoma assesses the tolerability and feasibility of an induction regimen containing five cycles of multi-agent chemotherapy and a block of 131I-MIBG/irinotecan/vincristine followed by a consolidation regimen of busulfan/melphalan with autologous stem cell rescue and external-beam radiation therapy.
+- COG-ANBL09P1 (NCT01175356) (Induction Therapy Including 131I-Metaiodobenzylguanidine [mIBG] and Chemotherapy in Treating Patients With Newly Diagnosed High-Risk Neuroblastoma Undergoing SCT, Radiation Therapy, and Maintenance Therapy With Isotretinoin): This pilot study will evaluate the tolerability and feasibility of an induction chemotherapy regimen containing five cycles of multiagent chemotherapy and a block of 131I-mIBG followed by a consolidation regimen of busulfan/melphalan with autologous stem cell rescue and external-beam radiation therapy.
 The study has been amended to omit vincristine and irinotecan as radiation sensitizers, and the period from transplant to the start of radiation was extended to 42 days because of toxicity.

 Check for U.S. clinical trials from NCI's list of cancer clinical trials that are now accepting patients with neuroblastoma.
 The list of clinical trials can be further narrowed by location, drug, intervention, and other criteria.